davidosomething/dotfiles/mac/README.md

 ## Example source order

-This is an example -- see output of `dko-sourced` for up-to-date version.
+This is an example -- see output of `dkosourced` for up-to-date version.

 - zshenv
     - shell/init.bash